pabllopf/Alis/6_Ideation/Data/src/Resource/AssetManager.md

 #### Exceptions

 - `ArgumentNullException`: Thrown when the `assetName` is null.
-- `ArgumentException`: Thrown when the `assetName` is empty or contains invalid characters.
+- `ArgumentException`: Thrown when the `assetName` is empty, contains invalid characters, or lacks an extension.
 - `InvalidOperationException`: Thrown when multiple files with the same name are found.

 ## Usage